grinnellm/SpawnIndex/README.md

-Next, load the default parameter values for spawn index calculations, and calculate the conversion factor for the number of Pacific Herring eggs to the spawn index (i.e., biomass) in tonnes, t.
+Next, load the default parameter values for spawn index calculations, and calculate the conversion factor for the number of Pacific Herring eggs to the spawn index (i.e., biomass in tonnes, t).
 Call the function with the default parameters.

 ``` r